 Tinolang manok is a traditional Filipino soup available to carinderia customers.
 It is likely one of carinderia owners’ go-to Filipino soup recipes to make every day because of the availability of its ingredients and the ease of its cooking process.
 Also, customers sometimes ask for soup, and serving sabaw ng tinola is an excellent enticer to get a customer’s loyalty after a deeply satisfying meal.

 Modified beef steak is the clue to the name of this traditional recipe.
-It is made of soy sauce, lemon juice, marinated beef steak and garnished with onion rings.
-Though it’s not a standard fare usually served at any given carinderia in the neighborhood, it can be one of the quickly sold-out items, cleaning up its containers ahead of other food in the menu.
+It is made of soy sauce, lemon juice, marinated beef steak, and garnished with onion rings.
+Though it’s not a standard fare usually served at any given carinderia in the neighborhood, it can be one of the quickly sold-out items, cleaning up its containers ahead of other food on the menu.

 A pinakbet dish basically a meat vegetable stew with shrimp paste that many Filipinos love to eat as a side dish or the main course because of its distinct salty flavor.
 A mixture of various veggies (tender and earthy sweet taste of pumpkin/squash, crunchiness of the green beans, and the bitter taste of the bitter melon, for example) creates a distinction over other typical Filipino dishes.